-But at the end of the day, you are the customer and you will decide if it’s valuable to YOU.
+At the end of the day, you are the customer and you will decide if it’s valuable to YOU.

-Shop our most comfortable items
+Shop our most popular items

 We've been awarded "Most Ethical Climbing Brand" by the Ethical Consumer trade body out-performing Black Diamond, Prana and even Patagonia!